jasta/android-sqlite-server/README.md

 # Supported Android Versions

 The project goal is to support Gingerbread (API level 9) and up.
-The current state is, however, a proof of concept targeting only Jelly Bean.
+The current version, however, only supports Gingerbread for the Service-backed server case (not the ContentProvider-backed case).

 # Contributing